 - Cross-country ski trail and ski rental

-Calkins Nature Center is open Monday-Friday, 8:00 am to 4:00 pm.
-Weekend hours are by appointment or reservation.
+Calkins Nature Center is open Monday-Saturday, 8:00 am to 4:00 pm.
 The grounds, including the trails and animal exhibits, are open from sunrise to sunset.
 Admission is FREE to the public.
 You may contact the Calkins Nature Area staff at 641-648-9878 or by email.

 PLEASE NOTE: Facilities at the nature center will be open through the winter, Monday through Saturday from 8:00 AM to 4:00 PM.
 The only building that will remain closed is the new museum due to its current renovations.